You would think that with my expertise and knowledge of maternal

 After having my son I felt ready to get "back to business" faster, but I respected that healing still needed to happen so I took my return to activity slowly (even though it felt like I was being lazy or was bored).
 I know from my professional experience that even if we feel good it doesn't mean we're fully healed.

-Now 6 months postpartum, I've been working hard to reconnect to my body.
-I have an abdominal separation again, but it's healing faster than with my daughter.
+Now 17 months postpartum, I've been working hard to reconnect to my body.
+I had an abdominal separation again, but it's healing faster than with my daughter.
 I feel more in tune with what my body needs than ever before and I feel ready to seize the day (unless my daughter wakes us all up at 5 AM).

 Do I still get muscle aches and really have to be mindful of how I use my body?